johanix/draft-johani-dnsop-transport-signaling/future-draft-including-strict-00.md

 ## Rationale for Using the Additional Section (moved)

-See Appendix A for the rationale for using the Additional section.
+See Appendix A for the rationale for using the Additional section for the transport signaling hint.

 # 2. Terminology